Learn More

 • Tax consequences relating to property division

-There is no one rule to determine who gets the house.
-Oftentimes, a child-free divorcing couple will sell the house to divide assets.
+There is no one rule to determine who gets the house when dividing assets.
+Oftentimes, a child-free divorcing couple will sell the house.
 If the couple has kids, a judge may award the home to the custodial parent in order to preserve a stable environment for the children.
 When one spouse continues to live in the marital home, judges may require the residing spouse to buy out the other person’s equity.

-The Crosby Law Firm has a wide range of practice areas, including divorce and family law.
-We can help represent you during divorce proceedings and fight for your equitable share of marital property.
-Want to make sure we’re the right fit for your case?
-Contact us today to request a free case evaluation.
+The Crosby Law Firm has experience in a wide range of practice areas, including divorce and family law.
+We can represent you through even the most complicated divorce proceedings.

 Back to Blog